-Social networks are built upon various types of connections, known as ties or edges, which link individuals or “nodes” within the network.
+Social networks are built on various types of connections, known as ties or edges, that link individuals, or “nodes,” within the network.
 These ties are the fundamental units of social networks and can be classified sociologically and through graph theory, each revealing different properties and implications.

 Graph-Theoretic Classification of Ties